charlesportwoodii/yii2-api/docs/README.md

 ```
 ./vendor/bin/codecept run
 ```

+> Tests within the docker container can be run by calling the following command.
+Adjust the generated box name as necessary.
+> ```
+> docker exec -it yii2api_php_1 /bin/bash -lc "cd /var/www && ./vendor/bin/codecept run"
+> ```

 > Note the tests perform database and cache interactions, which include deleting data.
 It is not recommended to run the tests in any environment where you care about your data, as that data may be deleted.